 Torre Lapillo – large, almost white super soft sandy beach

 Pescoluse, the Maldive of Salento’, with a beach and water so clear, you won’t believe you are in Italy!

 Torre san Giovanni – Another nice area to visit with kids here is the Alimini Lakes (Laghi Alimini) which have incredible biodiversity and are a good place to spot birds and fish.

 Kids’ activities in Puglia

 Puglia has several fun adventure parks, perfect for kids of all ages.

 If going in summer, just make sure you bring plenty of water and sunscreen: despite the trees, it gets very hot here!

-Torremattoni (Ginosa Marina, Taranto): the biggest sustainable adventure park in Southern Italy, this park has zip lines, treetop trails (several levels, for kids age 2 and up, teens and adults)
+Torremattoni Adventure Park is in the Taranto area and has zip lines, treetop trails (several levels, for kids age 2 and up, teens and adults).